marvelousjibogu/IBM_C4C-TheBridge/README.md

 - HTML5
 - CSS3
 - JS
+- IBM Cloud DevOps Toolchain
+- IBM Watson Assistant
+- IBM Cloud Foundry
 ​
 ## License
-Everything is available according to [this](https://commonsclause.com/) ​
+Code and documentation are available according to the Commons Clause Version 1 (see [LICENSE](https://commonsclause.com/)).
+​
 ## Acknowledgement
 We used the [project sample](https://github.com/Call-for-Code/Project-Sample#contributing) given to us by IBM as template.